skambuilds/PySpark-EMR-FraudDetection/README.md

     }

 ### Module Execution
-Now we can use Terraform to create and destroy the cluster.
-Clone this repo and navigate into the **Terraform/** directory.
+Now you can use Terraform to create and destroy the cluster.
+First of all you have to navigate into the **Terraform/** directory of your local copy of this repo.
 Terraform loads all files in the working directory that end in **.tf**, in our case the **test.tf** configuration file.

 	$ cd Terraform/